 Date night.
 It often means booking a table at a romantic restaurant or some other date night outing.
-This year the pandemic is keeping most people in.
-Besides most restaurants not being fully open there is extreme winter weather to deal with.
-Brrrr.
+This past year the pandemic kept most people in.

 Enter hygge.
 This odd word is pronounced “hyu gah” and it comes from Denmark.
 It has become a trendy practice of coziness in the past few years.
 The Danish must combat long winters with days of minimal sunlight and to combat the boredom and isolation during these days they practice hygge.
 This means embracing comfort.
 Think a cozy fleece blanket, a roaring fireplace, a hot mug of steaming coffee.
 Fluffy slippers.
 Thick robe.
 A dog in front of your fireplace.